CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Background

 \subsection{Commutator theory}

-The commutator is an additional operation on the commutator lattice $\Con(\algA)$, which allows us study properties of $\algA$.
-In the following form, the (higher) commutator was first introduced by Bulatov in \cite{bulatov-commutator}, but studied for the binary case $n=2$ long before.
+The commutator is an additional operation on the congruence lattice $\Con(\algA)$, that allows us to generalize concepts like Abelianess, nilpotence or solvability from group theory.
+In the following, higher dimensional form, the commutator was first introduced by Bulatov in \cite{bulatov-commutator}; but it was studied for the binary case $n=2$ long before that \cite{smith-maltsev, FM-commutator-theory}.